Blueprint-Boulder/f21s22-impact-on-education/README.md

 ### Document the relationship between views and templates
 For each template you create, put a comment on the start saying which view(s) use this template.
-For each view you create, put a comment saying which template it uses, unless it's obvious (e.g. if it calls `render(request, "template.html")` ).
+For each view you create, put a comment saying which template it uses, unless it's obvious (e.g. if it calls `render(request, "template.html")` or has `template_name="template.html" `).
-It might not be obvious if the view is a class
-(e.g. `ApplicationUpdateView` in `applicant/views.py`).